DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and

 For example, we can easily calculate the activation of the target neuron from our previous example and search for highly activating images.
-Using the fact that the DDIM solver from the previous Section is non-stochastic, we note that the output of the entire diffusion process is a deterministic function of the initial latent $z_T$, the conditioning $C$ and the null-text token $\varnothing$.
+Using the fact that the DDIM solver from the previous Section is non-stochastic, the output of the entire diffusion process is a deterministic function of the initial latent $z_T$, the conditioning $C$ and the null-text token $\varnothing$.
 This allows us to formulate all our explanation tasks as optimization problems of the following form:

-Here, we use $\textbf{z}_0 \left(z_T, (C_t)_{t=1}^{T}, (\varnothing_t)_{t=1}^{T}\right)$ to denote the noise-free latent which is obtained by running the diffusion process from the initial latent $z_T$.
-We also use a slightly more general form of conditioning and null-text and replace the global versions with their per-timestep counterparts $(C_t)_{t=1}^{T}$ and $(\varnothing_t)_{t=1}^{T}$ (see Figure \ref{fig:diffusion_graph_flow}).
-Intuitively, we search for a starting latent and conditioning that generates an image that optimizes our loss $L$ without the need for manual prompt tuning or other forms of human supervision.